sneakerhax/Posts/posts/Python_Meterpreter_through_Proxy.md

 ## Triggering the payload

-Next take the payload one liner that was generated and use python -c to trigger the payload in your webshell(Other forms of command execution could be potentially used to do this as well):
+Next take the payload one-liner that was generated and use python -c to trigger the payload in your web shell(Other forms of command execution could be potentially used to do this as well):

 ```
 python -c "*python meterpreter one liner*"